 In Configuring the Gateway to Receive Email you customized private and public listeners to service SMTP connections for an Enterprise Gateway configuration.
 Those listeners were customized to handle specific connections (via HAT modification) and receive mail for specific domains (via RAT modification of public listeners).

-mail to local domains to hosts specified via the Network > SMTP Routes page (or the
+routes mail to local domains to hosts specified via the Network > SMTP Routes page (or the

 If you have completed the GUI’s System Setup Wizard (or the Command Line Interface